odrusso/stack-ripper/README.md

 - a custom LiPo power regulation and monitoring

 The full avionics setup (`av`) additionally includes:
+- a BMP280 altimeter,
+- an undiscolsed 9-DOF IMU,
-- multiple n-MOSFET terminals for firing pyrotechnic charges.
+- multiple n-MOSFET terminals for firing pyrotechnic charges,
+- additional hardware lockouts preventing unwanted firings.

 ### Software
 All written in async Rust, using [embassy](https://embassy.dev).